wso2/docs-is/en/docs/guides/passwordless/hypr.md

 ## Configure HYPR as a federated authenticator

-Let's configure WSO2 IS with HYPR as a federated authenticator.
+To configure WSO2 IS with HYPR as a federated authenticator.

 1. On the Management console, go to **Main** > **Identity** > **Identity Providers** > **Add**.
 2. Enter an **Identity Provider Name**, **Display Name**, and **Description**.